 5th Avenue Working Groups

-As part of the community engagement process for the 5th Avenue Project, working groups are now being assembled.
-These groups will be tasked with completing a more in-depth analysis of topics raised by the community during input sessions in fall 2017.
-Working groups will include three to four community representatives, a City Council member, City staff and Ryan Companies representatives.
+As part of the community engagement process for the 5th Avenue Project, working groups have been assembled.
+These groups are tasked with completing a more in-depth analysis of topics raised by the community during input sessions in fall 2017.
+Working groups include community representatives, potentially a City Council member, and City staff and Ryan Companies representatives.

 Activities of the working groups include: